Key Takeaways

 What is the role of AMFM centers in treating DID?

-At A Mission for Michael (AMFM), we create personalized treatment plans tailored to the unique needs of individuals living with DID.
+At A Mission For Michael (AMFM), we create personalized treatment plans tailored to the unique needs of individuals living with DID.
 Our approach combines evidence-based therapies like CBT with experiential options such as equine and music therapy to support whole-person healing.
-We don’t just treat the symptoms of DID—we also focus on the root causes, like underlying trauma, to promote lasting recovery.
+We don’t just treat the symptoms of DID; we also focus on the root causes, like underlying trauma, to promote lasting recovery.